geoHeil/awesome-tools/real-world-dataflow-problems.md

 ## big data
 **DO NOT do big data!** unless you really have big data and fully understand all the consequences of a distributed system.
+Instead, invest a couple of $$ into beefier single node computers.
+High single thread performance + lots of RAM will make you so much more productive.